-Several villages in Bone Bolango Regency are isolated because of geographical conditions and conservation reasons.
-There are no access road from paved road which can be used by PLN to installed grid.
-Several programs have been launched, including supply of electricity using renewable energy such as Micro hydro electric and solar cell, to help the villagers from blackout.
-Unfortunately most of installed power plants did not operate continuously since the human resources in the village is too weak to handle and maintain the sophisticated electrical instrument.
+Bone Bolango Regency has several villages which are isolated because of geographical conditions and conservation reasons.
+To turn economic development in the village many programs has been launched, including supply of electricity using renewable energy such as Micro hydro electric and solar cell.
+Unfortunately most of power plant did not sustainable because of several factors including no human resource can handle it and local organization to manage it is too weak.
 Story of in Bone Bolango is not unique there are many similar stories in the entire Indonesia.